Ingrown hair can turn into a hard lump under the skin. Ingrown hair can also form cysts and sacs filled with fluid under the skin.

 - Sometimes it gets infectious and causes pain and irritation.
 In that case, the doctor (dermatologist) drains the cyst by creating a small incision.

-- Steroid cream and injections are often used to reduce inflammation and irritation.
-The steroid also helps to reduce the lump or cyst.
+- Certain cream and injections are often used to reduce inflammation and irritation.
+These cream also helps to reduce the lump or cyst.

 - If the cyst is infected and inflamed, then the doctor may prescribe you some antibiotics.